Available with Standard or Advanced license.

 - The replica geometry features can be a feature layer with points, lines, or polygons.

 - A feature layer used for the replica geometry features can contain one or more features.
-If there are more than one, the geometries are merged, and only data that intersects the merged geometries will be replicated.
+If there is more than one, the geometries are merged, and only data that intersects the merged geometries will be replicated.

 - If filters (such as a definition query) have been defined on the replica geometry features, only features that satisfy these filters will be used to define the replica geometry.